vuongducphuong/documentation/content/applications/productivity/calendar/google.rst

 Create credentials
 ------------------

-The *Client ID* and the *Client Secret* are both needed to connect Google Calendar to Odoo.
+The *Client ID* and the *Client Secret* are both needed to connect Google Calendar to Leansoft.
 This is the last step in the Google console.
 Begin by clicking :guilabel:`Credentials` in the left menu.
 Then, click :guilabel:`Create Credentials`, and select :guilabel:`OAuth client ID`, Google will open a guide to create credentials.